whuang369/Frontier-CS/README.md

 Frontier-CS consists of two categories:

 - **Algorithmic Problems**: Competitive programming challenges, including optimization, construction, and interactive problems.
 For each algorithmic problem, we release the full problem statement, evaluator, and _one_ public test case.
 - **Research Problems**: Real-world systems challenges, including GPU kernels, distributed scheduling, ML pipelines, database optimization, and security exploits.
 For research problems, we release all data and scripts required to fully reproduce the results.

+Some of the problems are adapted from [ALE-bench](https://github.com/SakanaAI/ALE-Bench) and [AI-Driven Research for Systems (ADRS)](https://ucbskyadrs.github.io/).

 Frontier-CS is continuously expanding with new and increasingly challenging tasks contributed by our community.